somekindofdesign/ultimate-decision-maker/README.md

 ## User Experience
 <hr>
 <p>Prior to development, the Ultimate Decision Maker was wireframed using design software, <a href="https://www.figma.com/">Figma</a>.
-This was to ensure that the design and user experience of the site was explored.
+This was to ensure that the design and user experience of the website was explored.
 Although significant changes were made during development, it provided vital foundational structure to the project.</p>
 <p><img width="640px" height=auto src="assets/images/readme/figma.png" alt="graphic representation of the ultimate decision maker website">
 <br><br>